DATA-606-SPRING-2022/Eskarteek_DATA606/README.md

 algorithms are implemented and tested with new data.

-3 .1.5.
+3 .1.6.
 Resgression Learning
 As most of the research shows that Decision Tree, Random Forest and K Nearest Neighbours classification algorithms performs good in text classification.
 So, we are considering all three algorithms to classify the text and check each algorithm’s accuracy.
 We can compare all the results such as accuracy, precision, recall and other model evaluation methods.
 All three classification algorithms are implemented and tested with new data.

-3 .1.6.
+3 .1.7.
 System Evaluation
 We divided the data into train and test set.
 Also, we created unknown data set for classifier and Regressor to check accuracy against new data.
 We evaluated all the models performance by checking each one’s accuracy, precision, recall, ROC curve area.
 The results of which are provided in the presentation.

-3 .1.7.
-Testing with new Dat
+3 .1.8.
+Testing with new Data and Building Web Application

 News articles from Jan 2021 to April 2022 are used as unknown test set.
 When comparing results of all models, KNN classifier and Random Forest Regressor performs well for unknown data.
 Other algorithms also worked good but these performed the best.

-#### 3 .1.8.
-Plotting the values

-After models with unknown data, we plotted the sentiment score pie chart, Future Trend, and predicted close price and comparision with historical price chart.
+We used Dash to build a interactive Web App for users.

-## 4. EVALUATION
+## 5. CONCLUSION

 We tested the models using different testing options so that we can compare each method against different scenarios.
 Following are the test options on which we tested our models.
- 5 - fold cross validation
+- 5 - fold cross validation
- 10 - fold cross validation
+- 10 - fold cross validation
- 15 - fold cross validation
+- 15 - fold cross validation
- 70% Data split
+- 70% Data split
- 80% Data split
+- 80% Data split
 ```
 ## 5. CONCLUSION